google/badwolf/docs/bql.md

 ```

 which represents all the users that ever followed Mary.
 You could also ask about
-all the predicate about Joe related to Mary, we would just write
+all the predicates about Joe related to Mary, we would just write

 ```
   /user<Joe> ?p /user<Mary>